Sairyss/domain-driven-hexagon/README.md

 - Can contain other objects, such as other entities or value objects.
 - Are responsible for collecting all the understanding of state and how it changes in the same place.
 - Responsible for the coordination of operations on the objects it owns.
-- Know nothing about upper layers (services, controllers etc).
+- Know nothing about upper layers (services, controllers etc.).
 - Domain entities data should be modelled to accommodate business logic, not some database schema.
 - Entities must protect their invariants, try to avoid public setters - update state using methods and execute invariant validation on each update if needed (this can be a simple `validate()` method that checks if business rules are not violated by update).
 - Must be consistent on creation.
 Validate Entities and other domain objects on creation and throw an error on first failure.
 [Fail Fast](https://en.wikipedia.org/wiki/Fail-fast).